KarlRetumban/Power-BI-Dashboard-on-Traffic-Accidents-Analysis/README.md

 _____________________________

 ### Causes of Fatality and Serious Injury Accidents
 This dashboard section shows the likelihood of a road accident occurring and identifies causes of fatal and serious injury accidents.
 Users can explore the model's outcomes, gaining insights into the factors that significantly contribute to the probability of accidents and their severity, thus informing targeted safety measures.
-It also shows segments groups most prone to accidents based on the analyzed data.
-It identifies patterns and commonalities among different subsets of road accidents.
-Users can leverage these insights in order to derive and create safety measures for specific high-risk groups, enhancing road safety strategies and mitigating potential hazards.

 <p align="center">
     <img src="https://github.com/KarlRetumban/TA/blob/main/images/raapbi_cause.jpg" style="width: 850px; height: auto;">
 </p>

+❏ The Key Influencer chart shows the drivers for road fatality accidents with more than 90 Speed Zone and Dark No Street Lights as the topmost.

+❏ The factors causing road accidents with serious injuries is also part of the dashboard.

 <p align="center">
     <img src="https://github.com/KarlRetumban/TA/blob/main/images/raapbi_segments.jpg" style="width: 850px; height: auto;">
 </p>

+❏ This sections shows segments groups most prone to accidents based on the analyzed data.
+It identifies patterns and commonalities among different subsets of road accidents.
+The dashboard users can leverage these insights in order to derive and create safety measures for specific high-risk groups, enhancing road safety strategies and mitigating potential hazards.